Recently Diagnosed or Relapsed? Stop Looking For a Miracle Cure, and Use Evidence-Based Therapies To Enhance Your Treatment and Prolong Your Remission

 Share Button

-Research confirms that chemotherapy and radiation cause our bodies to age, cause short, long-term and late stage side effects and can cause our cancer to relapse.
+Research confirms that chemotherapy and radiation cause our bodies to age, cause short-term, long-term, and late-stage side effects, and can cause our cancer to relapse.

 All of which makes sense to MM patients and survivors.
 I mean, MM always relapses.
 MM always comes back.

-The answer is evidence-based meaning therapies supported by research but do not expect your oncologist to discuss it with you.
-Evidence-based non-conventional therapies shown to reduce cancer inflammation and relapse such as:
+The answer is evidence-based, meaning therapies supported by research, but do not expect your oncologist to discuss it with you.
+Evidence-based non-conventional therapies shown to reduce cancer inflammation and relapse-

-will certainly help you reduce your risk of relapse yet because they are not “FDA approved,” your oncologist won’t discuss them.
+will certainly help you reduce your risk of relapse, yet because they are not “FDA approved,” your oncologist won’t discuss them.
 And certainly he/she will not prescribe them.
-This is simply the way that cancer medicine works in the U.S.
+This is how cancer medicine works in the U.S.

 I read many cancer patients asking if they can “eat junk food again once I finish chemo?”
 Or I read about cancer patients celebrating being cancer-free once they reach remission and complete chemo and radiation.
 And this is great.